BazzaCuda/MinimalistMediaPlayerX/README.md

 4. Acknowledgement is due to the author of Perpetual Notes v4.05 (https://www.enselsoftware.com/product/PerpetualNotes.html) for being the only RTF editor I could find on the entire internet that could actually [,accurately] read back in what it had written out!
 (And I tested some big players during my search!)

 5. Uses FastMM5 (https://github.com/pleriche/FastMM5).
-For full debug mode: 1) create an MMP_CHECK=MMP_CHECK environment variable and, 2) include FastMM_FullDebugMode64.dll in the executable's folder.
+For full debug mode: 1) create an MMP_CHECK=MMP_CHECK environment variable and, 2) include FastMM_FullDebugMode64.dll in the executable's folder

 6. Uses BazDebugWindow (https://github.com/BazzaCuda/BazDebugWindow) for writing debug messages to a separate window, rather than having lots of "ShowMessage" calls which interrupt the operation of the application.
 This is a reworking of the original GExperts DebugWindow.
 If desired, applications can be distributed with the debug messsages intact and as long as a user doesn't have the BazDebugWindow.exe installed, the calls do nothing